Rajnishmaurya/da6401_assignment2/README.md

   - `train.py`: Training and evaluation script for Part A implementation

 - **partB**
-  - `dl-partB.ipynb`: Jupyter notebook containing the implementation and results for Part B
+  - `dl-partb.ipynb`: Jupyter notebook containing the implementation and results for Part B
   - `README.md`: Documentation specific to Part B
   - `train.py`: Training script for Part B implementation